opentracing/specification/rfc_process.md

 * API conventions are coordinated between languages.
 * New risks and ambiguities may lead to proposal changes.

 Once the draft proposal is finalized, language implementation begins.
 Language maintainers begin creating a release candidate on a branch of the language repository.
 Links to the release candidates, along with their status, are recorded in the tracking issue.
+Multiple tracers create a branch which is compatible with new API, along with important instrumentation libraries.
+These assest are then used to vet the new API, exploring edge cases and potential issues.

+At this stage, issues and further refinements are surfaced and debated via tested examples, as English often is too imprecise to address the finer points of API design.

 ## Accepted
 * Remaining language interfaces are released.